 - Your representations

-2.1 By accepting these Terms and Conditions you acknowledge that Payright has agreed to establish your Payright Account based on the information contained in your Application.
+2.1 By accepting these Terms and Conditions you acknowledge that Payright has agreed to establish your Payright Account and Continuing Credit Contract based on the information contained in your Application.
 You represent and warrant to Payright that the information that you have provided in your Application is true and correct in every respect.
-If any of your personal details change (including your name or any contact details) or there is any change to your financial situation that may make it difficult for you to meet your repayment obligations under your Payright Account, then you must notify Payright immediately.
-If you do not notify Payright of any changes to your personal information or financial situation then Payright will not be responsible for any issues or claims that may arise as a result of it being unaware of your changed circumstances.
+If any of your personal details change (including your name or any contact details) then you must notify Payright immediately as we rely on you to keep your contact information current.
+If you do not notify Payright of changes to personal details, Payright will not be responsible for any issues or claims that may arise as a result of you not notifying us of your changed information.

 2.2 By accepting these Terms and Conditions you also:

 (b) consent to Participating Merchants using your personal information to administer and facilitate your purchases and related payments;

 (c) consent to Payright using your personal information in its dealings with credit reporting agencies in relation to your application for a Payright Account and Continuing Credit Contract and Payright’s subsequent management of your Payright Account and Continuing Credit Contract;